 The Early Bird special for our Autism Conference has closed, but you still have time to register.
 You can book your place by emailing firstname.lastname@example.org and receive an invoice or directly on our Eventbrite page.
 Your conference fee includes:

 Complimentary meeting spaces available throughout the day

-The event is free of charge for people with autism and/or their carers and you can contact Sandra Butterly at email@example.com or by calling Sandra on 00353 42 9385736 to find out more about these places.
+We also have a limited number of free places for those attending with autism and/or carers.
+You can contact Sandra Butterly at email@example.com or by calling Sandra on 00353 42 9385736 to find out more about these places.